dm432/linux-setup/README.md

-# My Daily Post-Install Script
+# Setup for my Ubuntu installation
 [![Code license (MIT)](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/dm432/post-install/blob/master/LICENSE)

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.
 The playbooks should run in Debian based system with minor modifications but was only tested with __Ubuntu 24.04__.